Merzasphor/MWSE/docs/source/types/tes3gameFile.md

 ### `modifiedTime`

+*Read-only*.
 The timestamp that the file was modified.

 **Returns**: